Do I need a smartwatch to use Breathe Flow and other VAGUS® apps?

 What is a V-NFT?

-The V-NFT is a method whereby we package 10 days of Breathe Flow test data into a anonymized data package.
-The V-NFT needs to be blockchained if the user wants to sell or buy it.
+The V-NFT is a method whereby we package 10 days of BREATHE Flow test data into an anonymized data package.
+The V-NFT needs to be Blockchained if the user wants to sell or buy it.
 For more information visit www.vagusnft.com

 What is an electrocardiogram, ECG?